himmAllRight/himmAllRight-source/content/post/leaving-notion.md

 ### All my thoughts and ideas can be linked.
 I loved being able to link everything together.
 Being able to see all the tasks linked to a project, and all of the associated notes of the project from a dashboard was game changing in how I think about organizing my goals, plans, and notes in a system.
+For example, I planned out monthly goals and linked each tasks to them, so at the end of the month, I was able to go back and see *exactly* if and when I had completed each task for that goal.

 ## What I didn't like about Notion

-*Screenshot of being unable to connect?
-Or something with data issues...*

 ### Availability to data relies on their servers being available
 Notion is completely hosted online.
 While this can be *convenient*, Notion also